-It requires a certain skill to be able to manage multiple projects, budgets, resources and schedules at once.
-Unless it is done correctly the management of these components on a multiple level can be difficult.
+It requires a certain skill to be able to manage multiple projects, budgets, resources and schedules at once and unless it is done correctly the management of these components on multiple levels can be difficult.

-Here are six tips to keep in mind when managing multiple projects:
+Here are seven tips to keep in mind when managing multiple projects:

-The Ideal Project Manager: The successful management of multiple projects tends to come down to the project manager.
+The successful management of multiple projects tends to come down to the project manager.
 A project manager of multiple projects must be able to adapt to the different teams and initiatives involved across the board.
-They should have the skills and capability to communicate and handle all project related information and delegate tasks among the teams/projects.
+They should have the skills and capability to communicate and handle all project-related information and delegate tasks among the teams/projects.
 Other key skills would include the ability to assemble teams quickly when the need arises.

-Delegate: By delegating your authority to the appropriately skilled people will allow you to be more effective in the management of projects.
-Although some project managers may be weary of this approach, it will give PMs the time to spend on the more important jobs that otherwise wouldn’t get the attention needed.
+Delegating your authority to appropriately skilled people will allow you to be more effective in the management of projects.
+Although some project managers may be wary of this approach, it will give PMs the time to spend on the more important jobs that otherwise wouldn’t get the attention needed.
 By not delegating a project manager runs the risk of mismanaging some or the entire project.

-Communicate: Project teams are often scattered across an array of locations and can make communication between the layers difficult and complex.
+When managing projects in multiple locations and can make communication between the project teams and management layers can be difficult and complex.
 Ensuring that the lines of communication are clear is essential, especially when you are managing multiple projects at the same time.
 Good practice would be to schedule daily or at least weekly meetings between every individual involved in a project to ensure that communication between the layers is kept clear.